DavidHalberstam/Sports_Broadcast_Journal/Bug_Notes.md

 ## Theme Status:

 - The child theme has some minor wp translation issues that need to be cleaned up via search and replace
+- Both sports-announcers and sportsannouncersreportcard redirect to sportsbroadcastjournal
 - www.sports-announcers.com is verified with Google Webmasters for both http and https versions of the site.  www.sportsbroadcastjournal needs to a ssl certificate before it can be moved to https

 ## Database Maintenance and Backups: